-HCMG 406 HEALTHCARE RISK AND STRATEGIC MANAGEMENT 3.0: 3 cr.
-E
+HCMG 406 HEALTHCARE RISK AND STRATEGIC MANAGEMENT

 The course will provide the students a solid knowledge in elaborating and applying a risk management plan in a health care organization.
 On the other side, the course intents to provide the knowledge and skills needed to develop and implement systems capable of delivering accessible, high quality and efficient health care services.
 The student will be able after attending this course to analyze the internal and the external environment of the health care institution and to develop and implement a strategic business and contingency plan.